Getting diagnosed

 Talk to your GP if you think you are at higher than average risk of myeloma.

-You will have regular check ups if you have a medical condition called monoclonal gammopathy of undetermined significance (MGUS).
+You have regular appointment to check for signs of myeloma if you have a medical condition called MGUS.
+MGUS stands for monoclonal gammopathy of undetermined significance (MGUS).

 This condition does not usually cause any problems.
 Sometimes it is only picked up by chance when you have blood tests for another reason.